 Remember that you can answer this question by viewing the data in the Data Editor or by looking at the bottom right in the Properties window.

-We will first start with analyzing the weight gained by mothers throughout the pregnancy: gained.
+We will first start with analyzing the weight gained by mothers throughout the pregnancy: gained

 Using visualization and summary statistics, describe the distribution of weight gained by mothers during pregnancy.
-The summarize function can be useful.
+The summarize

 summarize gained

-Next, consider the possible relationship between a mother’s smoking habit and the weight of her baby.
+command is useful for finding missing values.Next, consider the possible relationship between a mother’s smoking habit and the weight of her baby.
 Plotting the data is a useful first step because it helps us quickly visualize trends, identify strong associations, and develop research questions.

-The box plots show how the medians of the two distributions compare, but we can also compare the means of the distributions using the following to first sort the data by the habit variable, and then calculate the mean weight separately for these groups using the summarize function.
+.
+What does the plot highlight about the relationship between these two variables?The box plots show how the medians of the two distributions compare, but we can also compare the means of the distributions using the following to first sort the data by the habit

 bysort weight: summarize weight